jcseals/jcseals.github.io/_posts/2019-05-25-htb-chaos-walkthrough.md

 Transcript written on 8e86b4170fe5983e267238d26390bb7a.log.
 ```

-Note, the pdf making website we're using isn't setup to display the server's response, so it never gave me this output.
+Note, the pdf making website we're using isn't set up to display the server's response, so it never gave me this output.
 Since burp is intercepting our requests, it was able to see and log it for us.
 Anyway, we see some interesting things.
 We see what looks to be our PDF file being created and stored on the server.
 The first thing I try is to download our created pdf, but the server isn't actually serving the PDF for downloading.

  We then see "pdfTeX" with a version number.
 After finding no exploits pertaining to that version of pdfTeX, I had to look up what pdfTeX was in the first place.
 I learned among other things it was in fact a pdf creating tool.
 I tried to throw various commands in, tested all the templates and came up short.
 I then saw this interesting line from the log: